Value-added tax (VAT)

 Redeemable Tax on Non-Returnable Plastic Bottles

-For each plastic bottle levied with this tax, the rate is up to 0.30 United States dollars (USD) per kg of plastic bottles.
+For each plastic bottle levied with this tax, the rate is up to USD 0.30 per kg of plastic bottles.
 This amount is fully reimbursed to whoever collects, delivers, and returns the bottles.

 Taxpayers of this tax are the bottlers of drinks contained in plastic bottles and importers of drinks in plastic bottles.